 Friends, no matter how old we are, have a huge influence on us—even if we are out of those impressionable teenage years.
 It’s no surprise that plenty of successful business mentors advise younger proteges to hang out with successful friends.
 Success breeds success.
-It’s the same line of thinking as “never be the smartest one in a room.”
-In fact, I like to be in rooms where I am the dumbest person in the room.
-It’s not even that hard.
-Lolz.
+But sometimes despite all the advice to keep good company, we find ourselves dealing with bad friends.

 Some friendships are simply meant to be a bit more casual—and that’s totally OK.
 We can have our best friends, and then, we can have our “bad” friends.
 Our best friends push us to do better, motivate us, and support us 100% of the way.
 Our bad friends might have these roles occasionally, but otherwise, they’re a bit inconsistent, and maybe don’t bring out the best in you.
 But do we have to cut them out completely?
 Nah.
 However…it is up to you to be aware of them, and maybe limit your expectations.